Exhibition Information

 Organized by

-Osaka City Museum of Fine Arts, NHK Osaka Broadcasting Station, NHK Enterprises, Inc. Osaka Branch Office, The Chunichi Shimbun
+Osaka City Museum of Fine Arts, NHK Osaka Station, NHK Enterprises, Inc. Osaka Branch Office, The Chunichi Shimbun

 Sponsored by